o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 The Audit Trail will capture a desync including the input ID and host frame it occurred on.
 For every desync, the UI will list all the captured activity leading to the desync.
 The depth of this history can be controlled by a cvar.

 ## Configuration

-Various CVARs can be modified to enable additional data capture.
+Various cvars can be modified to enable additional data capture.
 Enabling additional capture both adds a performance cost and density to the Audit Trail.
-If you require capturing a longer event history, consider raising *net_DebutAuditTrail_HistorySize*.
+If you require capturing a longer event history, consider increasing the value of `net_DebutAuditTrail_HistorySize`.

 | Property | Description | Type |
 |---|---|---|---|